Province of Valladolid: Geography

-It is the only peninsular province with absolutely no mountains (obviously it has no coastline either), and also - together with the province of Almería - the one with the least wooded area (less than 16% of the territory).
-The highest point is in Castrillo de Duero and is the Cuchillejos hill (933 m).
-The lowest point is the Douro river passing by Villafranca de Duero (626 m).
-Therefore, it is also the only province of Castile and León that does not reach 1000 m above sea level at any point in its territory.
+It is the only peninsular province with absolutely no mountains (it has no coastline either), and—together with the Province of Almería—is the least forested (less than 16% of the territory).
+The highest point is in Castrillo de Duero at the Cuchillejos hill (933 m).
+The lowest point is the Douro passing by Villafranca de Duero (626 m).
+Therefore, it is also the only province of Castile and León that does not reach 1,000 m above sea level at any point in its territory.

-Hydrographic network dominated by the Douro River and its tributaries (Pisuerga, Esgueva, Adaja, Eresma, Duratón, Zapardiel and Cega, among others) and completed with the Canal de Castilla and the Canal of Douro.
+The hydrographic network is dominated by the Douro and its tributaries (Pisuerga, Esgueva, Adaja, Eresma, Duratón, Zapardiel and Cega, among others) and completed by the Canal de Castilla and the Canal of Douro.
 There is only one relevant lake: Laguna de Duero.
-The province has four reservoirs: Encinas de Esgueva, San José, Bajoz and Valdemudarra, all built in the 20th century, except for the last one which was built in the first decade of the 21st century.
+The province has four reservoirs: Encinas de Esgueva Reservoir, San José, Santa Espina Reservoir and Valdemudarra Reservoir, all built in the 20th century, except for the last one, which was built in the 2000s.
+Additionally, it features the Villalón pond, the highest-capacity artificial pond in Spain.